williamc6272/sep10-freedom-project/prep/content.md

       * OsetoID also helps identify a bone if it is non-human, to which animal species does it belong.
       * This app is free to use for everyone on Windows, IOS and more!
       * App is mainly used by anthropologists, medico-legal death investigators, crime scene personnel, coroners, medical examiners, and law enforcement.
-  * Third website I looked into was [CrimeStat: Spatial Statistics Program for the Analysis of Crime Incident Locations](https://frog.med.yale.edu/FrogKB/index.jsp](https://nij.ojp.gov/topics/articles/crimestat-spatial-statistics-program-analysis-crime-incident-locations)
+  * Second website I looked into was [CrimeStat: Spatial Statistics Program for the Analysis of Crime Incident Locations](https://frog.med.yale.edu/FrogKB/index.jsp)
      * App is used as a map for police departments and criminal justice
      * It calculates various spatial statistics and writes graphical objects to ArcGIS, MapInfo, Surfer for Windows and other GIS packages.
      * It is Windows hardware based only.